Robert Borden: After politics (1920–1937)

-Borden died on June 10, 1937, in Ottawa and is buried in the Beechwood Cemetery marked by a simple stone cross.
+Borden died on June 10, 1937, in Ottawa, with the cause of death classified as heart failure..
+He is buried in the Beechwood Cemetery marked by a simple stone cross.
 In his funeral, a thousand World War I veterans lined the procession route.

 Legacy

 The Borden government's introduction of conscription, new taxes, and use of the North-West Mounted Police to break up the 1919 Winnipeg general strike are all examples of government intervention; with his emphasis on big government, he is remembered as a Red Tory.
 The Canadian War Museum wrote, "The pressures of war drove Borden’s government to unprecedented levels of involvement in the day-to-day lives of citizens."